silvia-odwyer/xenon/README.md

 ### Try It Out
 You can try it out [here](https://xq-alpha.herokuapp.com).

+Please ensure you're using Chrome, as Blockstack support for Firefox is patchy at the moment, and non-existent for >IE.

 ### Issues or Bugs
 This is still in alpha, so bugs or issues may arise.
 If so, please submit an issue. <3 Thanks!